anukem/better_developer_resources/git/things_I_should_remember.md

 Command: `git log --follow {name_of_file}`

 ## Use Case 6:
-I want to only apply the changes from a specific set of files from a stash
+I want to only apply the changes from a specific set of files from a stash.

 Command: `git checkout stash@{0} -- <filename>`